psibot/Vuln3rHubkit/README.md

 Tested on Ubuntu and Kali.

-Please run install script first. -- if use of snap , change ypur script --
+Please run install script first. -- if use of snap , change your script --

 Features :